kiwiscanfly/electron-typescript-react/README.md

-# Electron Typescript React Skeleton
+# electron-typescript-react
+Quickstart for electron apps